 Super Bowl LVI will feature the duo of either Al Michaels or Mike Tirico as the host and the well-respected Cris Collinsworth providing cutting-edge analysis in real time.
 It remains to be seen whether Michaels or Tirico will have main announcing duties.
 Michaels, 76, scaled back his involvement in NFL on NBC telecasts this past season due to COVID-19 protocols.
 Either man is more than capable of doing a phenomenal job.

-Interestingly, the Bolts stole away brilliant Rams defensive coordinator Brandon Staley as their new head coach, and with a rising star in Justin Herbert under center and a talented roster returning, the Chargers should be a force in the AFC next season.
+Interestingly, the Chargers stole away brilliant Rams defensive coordinator Brandon Staley as their new head coach, and with a rising star in Justin Herbert under center and a talented roster returning, the Chargers should be a force in the AFC this coming season.

 Super Bowl history